eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/sdn-computer-netwk.md

 	- Understanding of high-level network protocols (HTTPS, protobuf, JSON)
 	- Understanding of distributed computing (load balancing, RPC, Map/Reduce, databases)
 + Exposure to various high-performance networking technologies including MPI, NCCL, RDMA, Infiniband and RoCE
++ ***If composable abstractions, distributed systems, security, reliability, containers, microVMs, filesystems, networking, Go, or Rust fascinate you, we want to hear from you!***
+	- ***To achieve our mission of making programming more accessible around the world, we need our team to be representative of the world.
+We welcome your unique perspective and experiences in shaping this product.
+We encourage people from all kinds of backgrounds to apply, including and especially candidates from underrepresented and non-traditional backgrounds.***